Marie Darrieussecq: A feminine point of view in literature

 However, she refuses to associate her books with feminist literature: “I have no problem in calling myself a feminist.
 But I don’t use the word to qualify my books. (…) It would be simplistic.
 My books are also ecological, for example.”

 Style

-Darrieussecq's writing is characterized by its precision, concision and clarity; nervous, rhythmic, using an internal prosody, often in octosyllables or in blank verse.
+Darrieussecq's writing is characterized by its precision, concision and clarity; nervous, rhythmic, using internal prosody, often in octosyllables or in blank verse.
 Her minimalist style, full of anecdotes and scientific or geographical metaphors, serves a "physical form of writing", close to "writing as sensation", an expression she keyed for Nathalie Sarraute.